Skip to main content

 Modifying existing gestures

-While manual gestures open great possibilities we are aware that reimplementing pinch or rotation from scratch just because you need to activate in specific circumstances or require position of the fingers, would be a waste of time as those gestures are already there.
-Because of that you can use touch events with every gesture so that you can extract more informations about gesture than is sent to you in events.
-We also added a manualActivation modifier on all continous gestures, which prevents the gesture it is applied to from activating by itself thus giving you full control of its behavior.
+While manual gestures open great possibilities we are aware that reimplementing pinch or rotation from scratch just because you need to activate in specific circumstances or require position of the fingers, would be a waste of time as those gestures are already available.
+Therefore, you can use touch events with every gesture to extract more detailed information about the gesture than what the basic events alone provide.
+We also added a manualActivation modifier on all continuous gestures, which prevents the gesture it is applied to from activating automatically, giving you full control over its behavior.

 This functionality makes another highly requested feature possible: drag after long press.
 Simply set manualActivation to true on a PanGesture and use StateManager to fail the gesture if the user attempts to drag the component sooner than the duration of the long press.